The Top 9 Mistakes People Make With Their LinkedIn Profile Picture

 #1 No Profile Picture

-When I come across people who don’t upload a picture to their LinkedIn profile a thought flashes across my mind.
+When I come across people who don’t upload a picture to their LinkedIn profile a thought flashed across my mind.
 They were probably told to set up a LinkedIn profile at one time, but they weren’t serious about it.
 In my mind, these people have no intention of meeting anyone on LinkedIn.
 If this isn’t true, then you should really consider putting something up there.

 When I use LinkedIn, at some point I may want to meet my connection in real life but it’s hard to make a virtual connection without even knowing what you look like.
 If you don’t have a profile picture, chances are that you don’t have a good profile and I don’t want to waste my time learning any more about you.